 I think much confusion over this parable comes because of the wedding setting itself.
 On the one hand, it is odd to have ten virgins, no bride and no set time for the wedding so it seems contrived.
 On the other hand, it is reminiscent of how we are told that we will be the bride of Christ or how the saved will attend the marriage supper of the lamb.
 With that concept in our mind as we read this, we easily read into it more than is intended.
 We imagine it to be an actual portrayal of our own future wedding with Jesus and how it comes about.

 But in doing this we are making the mistake of taking things out of context.
-“Let the Bible interpret the Bible” is not a foolproof approach nor a complete approach.
-Before we pair up Biblical passages like these two wedding references, we first need to understand what we are dealing with using the cultural background.
+“Let the Bible interpret the Bible” is not a foolproof or complete approach, especially the way many Christians use it to draw (and justify) any sort of connection between verses they like.
+It takes skill and wisdom to apply it correctly and not come to false conclusions that seem justified because they came about purely by connecting verses.
+Therefore, before we pair up Biblical passages like these two wedding references, we first need to understand what we are dealing with using the cultural background.
 In doing so in this case, we would have realized that this parable is about uninvited guests who would have been welcome to “crash” a wedding if they had been prepared when it started.
 This is not the same thing as what we picture ourselves as, the ones invited to the marriage supper or to marry the groom (Rev 19:7, 9).
 That realization might have helped avoid that confusion on the purpose of the parable that I myself had when I first read it in my teens.
 (Many people I have spoken to have mistakenly thought that with no bride mentioned, the ten virgins were the ones to marry the groom!
-Some even think the parable is about polygamy.)
+Some even think the parable is condoning polygamy--yikes!)

 In fact, everything beyond the central admonition already covered is outside the purpose of the parable.
 It would be adding to or reading into Scripture to allegorize parts of the story for further meaning.
 As you study the parables carefully using historical-grammatical interpretation, you will find this to be typical of all of Jesus' parables.
 Most are used to make a single point which the realistic or uncontrived story is used to illustrate.
 (Even the Parable of Lazarus and the Rich Man was not completely imagined by Jesus but borrowed heavily from Egyptian and Jewish ideas on the afterlife.)